standard-for-public-code/standard-for-public-code/introduction.md

 Public code is both computer source code (such as software and algorithms) and public policy executed in a public context, by humans or machines.
 Public code is explicitly distinct from regular software because it operates under fundamentally different circumstances and expectations.

+### Background knowledge on public code

+* [Collaborative Code is the Future of Cities @ DecidimFest 2019](https://www.youtube.com/watch?v=cnJtnZ9Cx1o).
+Talk by Ben Cerveny on the background behind the Foundation for Public Code.
+* [Public Money?
+Public Code! - Panel @ Nextcloud Conference 2019](https://youtube.com/watch?v=QHFkD4xfd6c).
+Touches on topics like procurement, law and more.

 ## Why public code?

 There are many reasons for why public code is relevant now.